ABCFabian/AWS-SAP-C02-Study-Guide/README.md

   * Allows exposure of VPC service to tens, hundreds, or thousands of other VPCs
   * Doesn't require VPC peering; no route tables, NAT, IGWs, etc.
   * Requires a NLB on the service VPC and an ENI on the customer VPC
-  * If issue(s): Check DNS setting Resolution in VPC and/or check the the Route Tables
+  * If issue(s): Check DNS setting Resolution in VPC and/or check the Route Tables

 ### AWS Direct Connect
   * Service that makes it easy to establish a dedicated network connection from on-premises to AWS VPC.